Car Audio Grounding Guide - How to Get a Better Amp Ground

 The best place to ground an amplifier depends on the vehicle.

 A good amp ground is usually a solid chassis point close to the amplifier, with paint removed and a tight mechanical connection.
+It should be strong enough to support the current demand of the system and secure enough that it will not loosen from vibration.

 Avoid grounding to: